DJTommek/pldr-gallery/README.md

 ## Testing
 1. Install development dependencies via `npm install`
 2. Run `npm test`

+### Note
+Integrations tests (currently only `test/webserver.js` are using real config file and expecting default values so it might fail for your run.
+Recommended to run tests after clean install.

-Note: Application should be offline - integration tests will start it's own server instance on port defined in config.
+Also application should be offline - integration tests will start it's own server instance on port defined in config.